- Career Exploration

 The department offers several classes each fall and winter term that fulfill the Upper-Level Writing Requirement (ULWR).
 All sections of courses numbered Comm 350-399 have been designated to fulfill the ULWR.

 Students enrolled in ULWR courses must complete all writing requirements, regardless of whether or not they are seeking ULWR credit.
-Communication Studies majors are allowed to use Communication Studies ULWR courses to fulfill the LSA ULWR requirement and do not need to take a ULWR course in another department.
+Communication and Media majors are allowed to use Communication and Media ULWR courses to fulfill the LSA ULWR requirement and do not need to take a ULWR course in another department.

-Comm 221 Quantitative Skills for Communication Studies fulfills the Quantitative Reasoning (QR) requirement for LSA.
+Comm 221 Quantitative Skills for Communication and Media fulfills the Quantitative Reasoning (QR) requirement for LSA.
 This course is an elective course for the major.

-Many students choose to combine their major in Communication Studies with a major in another department.
+Many students choose to combine their major in Communication and Media with a major in another department.
 In order to double major, a student must complete all requirements of both departments.
 However, a student may use official cross-listed courses to fulfill requirements in both majors.

 - Political Science for students interested in law and government service